marcobn/PAOFLOW/README.md

  - Band topology (Z2 invariants, Berry and spin Berry curvature along standard paths in BZ, critical points
  - save and restart for interrupted runs

+ Use of PAOFLOW should reference:

+ M. Buongiorno Nardelli, F. T. Cerasoli, M. Costa, S Curtarolo,R. De Gennaro, M. Fornari, L. Liyanage, A. Supka and H. Wang,
+ PAOFLOW: A utility to construct and operate on ab initio Hamiltonians from the Projections of electronic wavefunctions on Atomic Orbital bases, including characterization of topological materials, Comp.
+Mat.
+Sci. vol. 143, 462 (2018).

  PAOFLOW is integrated in AFLOW𝛑:

  A.R.
 Supka, T.E.
 Lyons, L. Liyanage, P. D'Amico, R. Al Rahal Al Orabi, S. Mahatara, P. Gopal, C. Toher,